Learn to Sew Your Clothes

 What if I’m not a beginner but I’m interested in the more advanced courses on the learning path?

 You can jump right into Beyond Sewing Basics or Fit and Sew Bodices if you feel you are ready for them.
 You might also want to check out The Creative Hinterland, an advanced course focused on pattern making, using the Hinterland Dress.
 And we are working to produce more intermediate and advanced level course in the future.
 Make sure you’re subscribed to our newsletter and we’ll let you know when more advanced courses open for enrollment in 2022-2023.

 Do I need a machine and tools to get started?

 To take Intro to Sewing, you DO NOT need a machine or any tools.
 In the course, you’ll learn what to look for, what to avoid, and where to source your basic sewing toolkit, and how to buy fabric, among other considerations.
-For Sewing Basics 1, you will need to have a machine, basic sewing toolkit, and fabric.
+For Sewing Basics 1, and all subsequent courses you will need to have a machine, basic sewing toolkit, and fabric.

 How do I get my patterns?